ssi-dk/AEF-DDF/workflows/README.md

 folders.

 #### Function
-Runs `R-CMD-check` on your package using various operating systems (ubuntu, windows, macOS).
+Runs `rcmdcheck::rcmdcheck` on your package using various operating systems (ubuntu, windows, macOS).

+Furthermore, the checks are run on ubuntu using the previous release of R (`oldrel-1`) and without loading the packages specified in `Suggests:`.

 #### Outcome
+The workflow will post the output of `rcmdcheck::rcmdcheck`.

+Click on the workflow and look for the "Run r-lib/actions/check-r-package@v2" tab to see the output.

+#### Exit status
-If issues any are found, the workflow will give an error.
+If any issues are found, the workflow will give an error.

 ## code-coverage.yaml
 #### Trigger